 \subsection{Convergence Analysis}

-In this section, we demonstrate the strategy to prove that our second-order method achieves a linear convergence rate on the training loss.
+To prove that our algorithm indeed converges, we need to develop a variety of new machinery beyond the standard NTK~\cite{dllwz19} and over-parametrization~\cite{als19_dnn} analysis.
+Specifically, we have to handle the shifted ReLU activation, which induces a different distribution than the more standard Gaussian distribution induced by the ReLU activation.
+Our algorithm is also based on the Gauss-Newton method, in contrast to the first-order gradient descent or stochastic gradient descent.
+Prior treatments of this method~\cite{cgh+19,bpsw21} focus only on analyzing two-layer over-parametrized networks, whose analysis is much simpler and standard.
+Below, we provide an overview of our convergence analysis in phases.

-\paragraph{Step 1: Initialization.} Let $W(0)$ be the random initialization.
-We first show that for any data point $x_i$, the initial neural network output $f(W(0),x_i)=\wt O(1)$.
+\paragraph*{Initialization.} Let $W(0)$ be the random initialization.
+We first show that for any data point $x_i$, the initial neural network output $f(W(0),x_i) = \wt O(1)$.
 The analysis draws inspiration from~\cite{als19_dnn}.
-The general idea is, given a fixed unit length vector $x$, multiplying it with a random Gaussian matrix $W$ will make sure that $\|Wx\|_2^2\approx 2$.
+The general idea is that given a fixed unit length vector $x$, multiplying it with a random Gaussian matrix $W$ will ensure $\|Wx\|_2^2 \approx 2$ with high probability.
 Since $W$ is a random Gaussian matrix, applying shifted ReLU activation gives a random vector with a truncated Gaussian distribution conditioned on a binomial random variable indicating which neurons are activated.
-We will end up with $\|\phi(Wx)\|_2\approx 1$ as well as $\phi(Wx)$ being sparse.
+We will end up with $\|\phi(Wx)\|_2 \approx 1$ as well as $\phi(Wx)$ being sparse.
 Inductively applying this idea to each layer and carefully controlling the error occurring at each layer, we can show that with good probability, $\|h_{i,L}\|_2$ is a constant.
-We conclude the argument by exploiting the fact that $a$ is a Rademacher random vector so the inner product $\langle a,h_{i,L}\rangle$ concentrates around $\|h_{i,L}\|_2$, and hence with good probability, the value of $f(W(0),x_i)=\wt O(1)$.
+We conclude the argument by exploiting the fact that $a$ is a Rademacher random vector so the inner product $\langle a, h_{i,L}\rangle$ concentrates around $\|h_{i,L}\|_2$, and hence with good probability, we have $f(W(0),x_i) = \wt O(1)$.

-Furthermore, we show that the Gram matrix for the multiple-layer over-parametrized neural network, which is defined as $J_{\ell,0} J_{\ell,0}^\top$, has a nontrivial minimum eigenvalue after the initialization.
-In particular, we adapt the neural tangent kernel (NTK) for multiple-layer neural networks defined by \cite{dllwz19} into our setting by analyzing the corresponding Gaussian process with shifted ReLU activation function.
-Then, we can prove that with high probability, the least eigenvalue of the initial Gram matrix is lower bounded by the least eigenvalue of the neural tangent kernel matrix.
+Furthermore, we show that the Gram matrix for the multi-layer over-parametrized neural network, defined as $J_{\ell,0} J_{\ell,0}^\top$, has a nontrivial minimum eigenvalue after initialization.
+In particular, we adapt the neural tangent kernel (NTK) for multi-layer neural networks defined by \cite{dllwz19} into our setting by analyzing the corresponding Gaussian process with shifted ReLU activation function.
+Then, we can prove that with high probability, the smallest eigenvalue of the initial Gram matrix is lower bounded by the smallest eigenvalue of the neural tangent kernel matrix.